-In order to illustrate the functionality of the system in its current capacity, envision a city named Anywheretown located adjacent to a major interstate, where the risk of possible chemical spills caused by vehicular wrecks is high.
-It has been documented in several US states that a large portion of accidents involving hazardous chemical spills involve those with petroleum oils and fuels (Becker et al., 2000; Golla et al., 2012).
+In order to illustrate the functionality of the system in its current capacity, envision a city named Anywheretown, located adjacent to a major interstate.
+In this town, the risk of possible chemical spills caused by vehicular wrecks is high.
+In several US states, a large portion of accidents involving hazardous chemical spills involve those with petroleum oils and fuels (Becker et al., 2000; Golla et al., 2012).
 Therefore a spill, intentional or unintentional, involving gasoline is a plausible scenario.

-Assume that such an event occurs and that, insufficient cleanup activities are performed at the spill site, which allow the gasoline to remain within the soil matrix and interact with nearby water distribution system piping.
-It was demonstrated in Ong et al. (2010) and the American Water Works Association (AWWA) and Economic & Engineering Services, Inc. (2002) that this will cause thermoplastic piping (polyethylene [PE], polyvinyl chloride [PVC], etc.) to degrade and allow the substance to permeate the piping.
+Assuming that such an event occurs and that, insufficient cleanup activities are performed at the spill site allow the gasoline to remain within the soil matrix and interact with nearby water distribution system piping.
+Ong et al. (2010) and the American Water Works Association (AWWA) and Economic & Engineering Services, Inc. (2002) demonstrate that this incident will cause thermoplastic piping (polyethylene (PE), polyvinyl chloride (PVC), etc.) to degrade and allow the substance to permeate the piping.
 Assuming that the Anywheretown distribution system is entirely comprised of polyethylene and the piping is relatively new, this degradation process would usually occur on the order of several weeks.